 Requirements for Firearms Dealers

 Makes it much more difficult to be a firearms dealer in Colorado.
 Requires permanent records be kept for all firearms transactions and those records to be available to all police officers.
+This looks like the beginning of gun registration in Colorado.
+Passed Senate,

 Prohibit Three-Dimensional Printing Firearms & Components